AkashElangovan/bypass-fortiguard/README.md

 ## 5. Stay Legal and Ethical
 - **Understand Restrictions**: Be aware of the reasons behind the Wi-Fi restrictions.
 Bypassing them may violate terms of service or local laws.
 - **Use Responsibly**: Use VPNs responsibly and only for legitimate purposes.
 Avoid activities that could be considered illegal or unethical.

+## 5. USE NextDNS
+- Its a simple way to add another layer for your VPN